friendbuy/slate/source/includes/_webhooks.md

    `HMAC(api_secret, json_body)`
 2. Base64 encode the resulting value.
 3. If the Base64 encoded hash matches the signature header, the request is valid.
-4. Calculate an HMAC-SHA-256 composition of the JSON request body:
-   `HMAC(api_secret, json_body)`
-5. Base64 encode the resulting value.
-6. If the Base64 encoded hash matches the signature header, the request is valid.

-You can get your Webhook secret key by going to Developer Center &gt; Webhooks and copying the Digital Signature in the retailer app.
+You can get your Webhook secret key by going to the retailer app, Developer Center &gt; Webhooks and copy the Secret Key https://retailer.fbot-sandbox.me/developers/webhooks

 ## Reward Webhook